Uovo in Raviolo (Raviolo with an Egg Yolk)

 1 teaspoon freshly ground black pepper

 Combine everything in the bowl of a food processor.
 Pulse until thick, smooth, and creamy.
 Season to taste with salt and adjust pecorino/pepper quantities to your liking.
 Pulse again to combine.

 If you decide to include vegetables, make sure to remove as much excess moisture as possible before adding them to the filling.
 Transfer the filling to a piping bag or large resealable bag and refrigerate until ready to use.

 Time to shape...

 1. Assemble the components.
 Before jumping in, carefully separate the yolk(s) into individual small cups.
 I use my hands to ensure that all egg white has been removed.
 Have your filling and cutter at the ready.

 3. Using a 2 or 2½-inch cookie cutter (whatever size that will easily encase the yolk), lightly mark (do not cut through the sheet) outlines of where the filling will go on one of the sheets.
 Leave 1-2 inches of space between each outline.
 It's okay if there's only room for a couple!

 4. Pipe a nest of filling along the cookie cutter outlines.
 I like to pipe vertically and create a little wall so the yolks fit comfortably.
 Very carefully slide the egg yolks into the centers.

 5. Brush a small amount of water around the filling.
 Carefully lay the other half of the pasta sheet on top and press gently around each to remove the air and seal.
 Then either cut the ravioli into squares using a fluted pasta cutter or sharp knife, or use a slightly larger cookie cutter to cut them into circles.

 Note: These ravioli are decadent and one or two per person is usually plenty.
-I used some of my remaining dough and filling to make regular ravioli so nothing went to waste!
+I used my remaining dough and filling to make regular ravioli so nothing went to waste!

 Bring a large saucepan of water to a gentle boil.